Task 02 - Create a multi-agent solution

 02: Create remaining agents

 Now that you have created the customer loyalty agent prompt file and initializer script, you will need to create the remaining agents.
 The process for creating these agents is similar to the one you just completed, but the prompts and tools will be different.
-The following four blocks include the prompt and code for each of the remaining agents.
+The following five blocks include the prompt and code for each of the remaining agents.

 Expand this section to view the interior design agent